4www/r4bsky/README_ATPROTO.md

-R4Bsky (Svelte) – Radio4000 on Bluesky/atproto
+Radio4000 AT Protocol Client (Svelte)

 Overview
-- Login with Bluesky (OAuth) and manage a personal collection of music links stored on atproto as custom records (`com.radio4000.track`).
+- Login with the AT Protocol (OAuth) and manage a personal collection of music links stored as custom records (`com.radio4000.track`).
 - Browse your saved tracks, search users, follow/unfollow, and enjoy the built-in player.
 (Shared timeline to return soon.)

 Run